Botender: Supporting Communities in Collaboratively Designing AI Agents through Case-Based Provocations: Discussion

-As the first attempt to support collaborative design of AI agents in community contexts, the current version of Botender focuses on enabling the design of single-turn, LLM-based conversational AI agents.
-This means that the bot and its underlying agents can process only one user message at a time and respond with a single message.
-Channel names are the only context information that allows the agents to tailor their behavior more specifically.
-However, as mentioned in Section \ref{ch6:sec:botender:system_architecture}, Botender's system and agent architecture is designed to handle a broader range of platform events, actions, and context information.
+As mentioned in Section \ref{ch6:sec:botender:system_architecture}, Botender's system and agent architecture is designed to handle a broader range of platform events, actions, and context information.
 On the event side, in addition to listening to user messages, Botender's listener can detect a wider range of platform events provided by the platform API, such as users joining channels, the creation of new threads, or changes to user permissions.
 These events can be translated into information that agents can interpret and use to provide appropriate action instructions.
 Similarly, on the action side, Botender's action executor can carry out a broader range of actions available through the API, such as creating new channels, muting users when appropriate, or searching the internet for up-to-date information.\footnote{We experimented with internet search, but found that it made case generation too slow and affected the user experience.
 It may become faster as LLMs improve.} The context information available to agents can also be expanded depending on the event.
-For example, for the event of a user sending a message, the context could include the time, the user’s permission, or ten previous messages, providing the agent with richer context to guide its behavior.
-Future systems could expand agent capabilities based on what would be most useful to communities.
+For example, for the event of a user sending a message, the context could include the time, the user’s permission, a greater history of previous messages, or stored data about the community \cite{wang2025social}.
+Future systems could provide agents with richer context and expand their capabilities based on what would be most useful to communities.
 However, as prior research points out \cite{hwang2024adopting}, granting bots more permissions can inevitably raise concerns among community members about potential misuse and the risk of unrecoverable consequences.
 Striking the right balance between agent capabilities and user concerns will be an important challenge to address.